 The Dataverse Project uses git for version control and GitHub for hosting.
 On this page we’ll explain where to find the code, our branching strategy, advice on how to make a pull request, and other git tips.

-The main Dataverse Software code at https://github.com/IQSS/dataverse but as explained in the Introduction section under “Related Projects”, there are many other code bases you can hack on if you wish!
+The main Dataverse Software code is available at https://github.com/IQSS/dataverse but as explained in the Introduction section under “Related Projects”, there are many other code bases you can hack on if you wish!

 The goals of the Dataverse Software branching strategy are:

 We follow a simplified “git flow” model described at http://nvie.com/posts/a-successful-git-branching-model/ involving a “master” branch, a “develop” branch, and feature branches such as “1234-bug-fix”.